Grievance Redressal

 • For deferred annuities, payouts are taxed as Income from Other Sources.

-• For immediate annuities or employer‑funded annuities, payouts are taxed under Salaries.
+• For immediate annuities or employer‑funded annuities, payouts are taxed under “Salaries”or other applicable heads, depending on the funding source and plan structure.

 What is the Surrender Period?

-The surrender period is the time during which you cannot withdraw money from your annuity without paying a penalty.
+The surrender period is the time during which you cannot withdraw money from your annuity without incurring surrender charges or reduced value.
 It usually lasts for a few years after purchase, and the penalty amount decreases over time.
+If you choose to surrender the annuity during this period, the amount received may be lower than the original investment, depending on the plan terms.

 Annuity plans remain one of the most reliable tools for building financial security during retirement.
 By converting savings into guaranteed income, they protect against the risk of outliving your funds and provide peace of mind through predictable payouts.

-Choosing the right annuity depends on your age, financial objectives, and comfort with risk.
-To conclude, annuities are not just about returns they are about stability, discipline, and long‑term protection, making them a cornerstone of retirement planning in India.
+Choosing the right annuity depends on factors such as your age, financial objectives, and comfort with risk.
+More than an investment decision, annuities are about income stability, long‑term discipline, and protection, making them a meaningful component of retirement planning in India.

 FAQs about Annuity